NanoCodeBug/pawpet-arduino/README.md

 TODO: consider a self packaged C# exe or python script?

 TODO: look into using openocd for flashing bootloader
+TODO: fork adafruit bootloader to have low power operation enabled by default, bootloader blocks startup below 2.2v right now. in theory device can operate to 1.9v before display cuts out

 # Licensing